 Programmes are organised to engage pupils and support learning.
 These programmes include the Mother Tongue Language Fortnight programmes, language and cultural camps, overseas immersion trip, enrichment classes and Chinese theatre exposure programme.

-3) P5 Taiwan Immersion Trip (2017)
+3) P5 Hangzhou Immersion Trip (2018)

 A Cultural Immersion Trip to Hangzhou was organized for selected P5 pupils during the June school holidays.
 During the six-day immersion programme, pupils and accompanying teachers were exposed to Chinese literature and culture.
 With a school-immersion trip to Jincheng Foreign Language School (金城外国语小学), our girls had the opportunity to experience school-life with their counterparts.

 Touring Hangzhou was an incredible experience.
 The unique session on paper umbrella painting, scenic views of the West Lake and Leifeng Pagoda, and visits to Song Dynasty City and Tea Museum, had indeed captivated the hearts and interest of our pupils.
 On the last lap of the journey, pupils also toured the historic Mausoleum of General Yue Fei and learnt about his great contributions to the Song imperial government.